 (According to Stars and Stripes, a competing explanation—that the stalemate in the Korean War sullied the word "armistice"—is untrue.)

 Curiously, the United States was alone in making this switch.
 Armistice Day, also known as Remembrance Day, is still a big deal in the United Kingdom, where citizens pin poppy flowers to their clothing in homage to the John McCrae's iconic "In Flanders Field" poem.
 Few Americans follow this trend.
 Indeed, some argue that Veterans Day is often confused in the United States with Memorial Day, and that the holiday, which was only codified as federal law in 1978, has little of the pomp and circumstance evident in the U.K.

 But even in the U.K. the remembrance causes mixed feelings.
-Sir Peter Maxwell Davis, a prominent English musician, explained why he doesn't wear a poppy.
+Sir Peter Maxwell Davies, a prominent English musician, explained why he doesn't wear a poppy.
 "I feel Remembrance Day and the whole poppy appeal has been hijacked by politicians for propaganda purposes to support the unjustified wars in Afghanistan and Iraq."

 We want to hear what you think about this article.
 Submit a letter to the editor or write to email@example.com.